wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 If the address registration server does not receive such a refresh after the preferred lifetime has passed, it SHOULD remove the record of the Client-Identifier-to-IPv6-address binding.

-The client MAY choose to notify the server when an address is stopped being used (the client is disconnecting from the network, the address lifetime expired or the address is being removed from the interface).
+The client MAY choose to notify the server when an address is no longer being used (the client is disconnecting from the network, the address lifetime expired or the address is being removed from the interface).
 To indicate that the address is not being used anymore the client MUST set the preferred-lifetime and valid-lifetime fields of the IA Address option to zero.

 ## Retransmission